It probably costs a whole lot less than you might guess to retire in Chiang Mai, Thailand. We were pleasantly surprised at its super-affordability.

 There is good weather and plenty of visitors, but Chiang Mai is NOT a vacation destination with the beaches, excitement, and development of southern Thailand.

-While in Chiang Mai, we stayed in a nice, fully furnished, 550 sq. foot, 1-bedroom, Airbnb apartment (link here).
+While in Chiang Mai, we stayed in a nice, fully furnished, 550 sq. foot, 1-bedroom, Airbnb apartment.
+(Editor’s note, October 4, 2022: this post had a link to the unit, but the owner has taken it off Airbnb, so the link was removed.)

 We did a lot of reading, creative writing, bicycle riding, temple visiting (always free), photographing, hanging out at cafes, hiking around the nearby mountains, waterfalls and huge modern malls, and eating cheap, spicy, authentic Thai street food… mmmmmmm.